n8n-io/n8n-docs/docs/code-examples/expressions/luxon.md

 ## Common tasks

 This section provides examples for some common operations.
-More examples, and detailed guidance, are available in [Luxon's own documentation](https://moment.github.io/luxon/#/?id=luxon).
+More examples, and detailed guidance, are available in [Luxon's own documentation](https://moment.github.io/luxon/#/?id=luxon){:target="_blank" .external-link}.

 ### Convert date string to Luxon